French Recipe! French Einkorn crepes with strawberries is special for any Sunday brunch.

-French Einkorn crepes with strawberries is my Mother’s Day surprised.
+French Einkorn crepes with strawberries is are a special for any Sunday brunch.
 My mom and godmother would make these for me on a Sunday morning.
 They would flip them in the air and down they came, as I hoped for an imperfection crepe so I could eat it!

 It was always a treat for the family, either for a dinner crepe or a desert crepe.
 The family would gather around and the fillings were past around.
 I still prefer strawberries for mine with a little maple syrup as my toppings.
 In France, it is very traditional to have them with apples or oranges as it is sauté in a liquor and sugar.

 Today I have created my own tradition with Einkorn flour to make my French crepes with strawberries.
 With more modern forms of wheat, evidence suggests the gliadin protein of einkorn may not be as toxic to sufferers of wheat.

 Einkorn crepes with strawberries

 It gives it a butter taste that give it a a light fluffy taste to anything you cook.
 I find it to be the best of all flours and instead of resorting to gluten free, which I still have accidents with recipes from time to time in my tasty baking.